-After reviewing the final two (2) chapters, Mrs. Gilbert stated that at the next Planning Commission meeting we will review the entire Sutherlin Development Code in preparation in bringing it back for recommendation to City Council.
+After discussion ended, Mrs. Gilbert stated that at the next Planning Commission meeting we will review the entire Sutherlin Development Code in preparation in bringing it back for recommendation to City Council.

-ACTIVITY REPORT - Jamie Chartier, City Planner, asked the commission if they had a chance to review the activity report and if they had any questions.
-Chair Lee applauded City Staff on the TSP Adoption and noted their hard work.
+ACTIVITY REPORT - Jamie Chartier, City Planner, informed the new commission members what the activity report is and asked the commission if they had a chance to review the activity report and if they had any questions.
+Brian Elliott, Community Development Director, gave an update of Ford's Pond and the grants currently being applied for.